formbricks/store/apps/docs/docs/core-concepts/authentication.md

 # Authentication

-Secure your Store API with optional API key authentication.
+Secure your Hub API with optional API key authentication.
 Enable it in production with a single environment variable.

 ## How It Works

-Store runs **without authentication by default** for easy local development.
+Hub runs **without authentication by default** for easy local development.
 When you set `SERVICE_API_KEY`, all API endpoints require the `X-API-Key` header - except health checks and documentation, which remain public.

 ## Enabling API Key Authentication